Boarding Schools in a Minute

 Boarding Schools in a Minute gives an overview of independent residential schools in North America.
 There is much more to boarding schools than these brief headlines convey.
 Hopefully, these bullets will encourage you to explore this very special education option in depth.

-95% of these boarding schools are high schools serving grades 9 through 12, with many schools offering a Post-Graduate Year or Grade 13.
+Approximately 95% of boarding schools are high schools serving grades 9 through 12, with many schools offering a Post-Graduate Year or Grade 13.
 A handful of junior boarding schools serve grades 6-9.

 Most boarding schools operate within a traditional school year of September through May.
 A few schools begin their year in August.
-A couple ends their school year in June.
-One school only operates during the summer session.
+A couple end their school year in June.
+Some schools also offer extensive summer programs that allow students to experience boarding school life before enrolling full-time.

-In 2023, there were approximately 450 boarding schools.
-Tuition at these schools ranges from free to well over $60,000 annually.
+In 2026, there are approximately 300 boarding schools in North America.
+Tuition at these schools ranges from free to well over $80,000 annually.
 Boarding schools come in many shapes and sizes.
 Some are small, with 125 or so students in grades 10 through 12.
-Others are large, with over 1200 students in grades 9 through 12.
+Others are large, with over 1,200 students in grades 9 through 12.
 Most fall into what is best described as a medium-sized school with a population of 350-450 students.
+Organizations such as the Association of Boarding Schools (TABS) provide extensive information about boarding school education and the admissions process.

 Many boarding schools are non-sectarian, i.e., they adhere to no particular religious denomination's teachings and views.
 What they offer instead is an amalgam of mainline religious thought and philosophy.
 Other schools follow the teachings and beliefs of a particular religion.
 For example, Jesuit boarding schools adhere to the teachings of the Roman Catholic Church.

-Why Boarding School?
-Offers a rationale for sending your child away to a residential school instead of living at home and attending a local day school.
+Why Boarding School? offers a rationale for sending your child away to a residential school instead of living at home and attending a local day school.
 When you both have busy professional lives, sending your child off to boarding school makes great sense.
 Your child will be supervised 24/7.
 Things like riding around in a friend's car after school or spending the evening at a friend's home where the ground rules are not exactly the ones you had in mind become a distant worry.
 Your son will have so many things to do besides academics.
 Athletics and extracurricular activities will fill every day with exciting new challenges and adventures.
-Boarding School Pictures allows you to experience schools through photos of schools.
-Mind you, be aware that those lovely photo galleries have been constructed to present the school in the best possible.
-And that is as it should be.
-Boarding schools have their own jargon and traditions, too.

 Boarding schools come in different sizes and flavors.
 Use Types of Boarding School to explore your options.
-What Is Being Taught?
-Examines curriculum and other academic issues.
+What Is Being Taught? examines curriculum and other academic issues.
 As you peruse school academic catalogs, make sure that what is being offered and being taught jibes with your specific needs.
 If one school doesn't offer what you need, you will probably be able to find another one that does.
 The Boarding School Review search engine offers several different filters to help you refine your search.

-Still have questions?
-Wondering if it's worth it?
-10 Top Reasons to Go to Boarding School and 5 Things You Didn't Know About Boarding Schools should help address your concerns.
-And be sure to read Shari Bunks Geller's article Parent Perspective: Words of Wisdom for the Reluctant Parent.
 Many parents have stood at the same fork in the road as you are standing in.
 Do you send your child away to boarding school, or do you send her to the private day school in your area?
 Consider your options carefully.
 Usually, the deal-clincher will be whether or not you have time to supervise your teenager 24/7.
 Good parenting requires you to deal with that issue.
 If you don't, the results could be unpleasant.

 Any independent school is A Partnership of Three.
 That's really what makes the independent school experience so special.
 The boarding school experience adds another dimension to the experience because it is a total experience involving your child 24/7 for weeks at a time.
 The academics, athletics, and extracurricular activities are interwoven into your child's schedule in a remarkably balanced way.
-Even better, your child will have dozens of experienced faculty and staff keep their eyes on her 24/7.
+Even better, your child will have dozens of experienced faculty and staff keeping their eyes on her 24/7.
 That has to be reassuring.

 Whether you choose a coed school, a boys' school, or a girls' school, you can find a boarding school that meets your requirements.
 Additionally, you will find boarding schools that offer military training and educate children with learning differences and special needs.
 5 Steps for Choosing a Boarding School guides you through the process.